 Types of Leather

-Top grain leather is leather comes from the uppermost layer of a hide.
-It is the highest quality part of the hide after Full Grain.
+Top grain leather comes from the uppermost layer of a hide.
+Depending on the quality of production this type of leather can vary a great deal.